1EdTech/casa-protocol/protocol.md

 The key word **timestamp** in this document is to be interpreted as a string written in the format of [RFC 3339](http://tools.ietf.org/html/rfc3339) ["Date and Time on the Internet: Timestamps"].

+The key word **idempotent** in this document is to be interpreted as defined by [RFC 2616](http://tools.ietf.org/rfc/rfc2616.txt) ["Hypertext Transfer Protocol -- HTTP/1.1"].

 The key word **wildcard mask** (alternatively: **mask**) in this document is to be interpreted as the binary inverse of the key word "network mask" as described by [RFC 4632](http://tools.ietf.org/rfc/rfc4632.txt) ["Classless Inter-domain Routing (CIDR)"].

 The key word **JavaScript Object Notation** (alternatively: **JSON**) in this document is to be interpreted as the data format described by [RFC 4627](http://tools.ietf.org/rfc/rfc4627.txt) ["The application/json Media Type for JavaScript Object Notation (JSON)"].

 The key word **JSON Schema** in this document is to be interpreted as a JSON format defined by the [json-schema-core](http://json-schema.org/latest/json-schema-core.html) ["JSON Schema: core definitions and terminology"] and [json-schema-validation](http://json-schema.org/latest/json-schema-validation.html) ["JSON Schema: interactive and non interactive validation"] specifications.

-### Constituents
+## Constituents

-#### Engine
+### Engine

 The `Engine` is a storage, querying and distribution routine that logically represents a node.

 The engine is responsible for:

 1. Persistent storage of the node's relative ecosystem.
+2. Implementation of the protocol's operations and structures.
-2. RESTful interfaces for managing payloads in the node's relative ecosystem.
+3. RESTful interfaces for managing payloads in the node's relative ecosystem.
-3. RESTful interfaces for `AdjOutPeer` to query payloads from the node's relative ecosystem.
+4. RESTful interfaces for `AdjOutPeer` to query payloads from the node's relative ecosystem.
-4. Scheduled job to query `AdjInPeer` RESTful interfaces to update the node's relative ecosystem.
+5. Scheduled job to query `AdjInPeer` RESTful interfaces to update the node's relative ecosystem.

-#### AdjInPeer
+### AdjInPeer

 An `AdjInPeer` is a peer that the `Engine` queries for payloads.

-Payloads from an `AdjInPeer` are (1) translated to human-readable attributes by `AdjInTranslate`, (2) processed through `AdjInFilter` and (3) stored within the `AdjIn` structure.
+Payloads from an `AdjInPeer` are (1) translated to human-readable attributes by `AdjInTranslate`, (2) computed by taking the original attributes and applying the journal via `AdjInSquash`, (3) processed through `AdjInFilter` and (4) stored within the `AdjIn` structure.
 From there, the flow splits through (1) `AdjInTransform` to `Local` for dissemination to outlets and (2) `AdjOutTransform` to `AdjOut` for dissemination to `AdjOutPeer` nodes.

-#### AdjOutPeer
+### AdjOutPeer

 An `AdjOutPeer` is a peer that the `Engine` allows to query it for payloads, both (1) that originate from the node and are flagged to be shared and (2) that originated from one of node's peers and were flagged to be propagated.

 Payloads delivered to `AdjOutPeer` nodes begin at `AdjIn` for propagated URIs and `Local` for originated URIs.
 In both cases, payloads pass through `AdjOutTransform` before arriving at `AdjOut`.
 From `AdjOut`, payloads are then (1) processed by `AdjOutFilter`, (2) translated to machine-readable attributes by `AdjOutTranslate` and (3) delivered via HTTP response to the requesting `AdjOutPeer`.

-#### Outlet
+### Outlet

-An outlet is an interface that delivers information based on the `Local` structure, represented as either:
+An outlet is an interface that accesses the local representation of a payload, namely a payload's identity and attributes.

-* `ManagerOutlet` used to manage payloads, filters and transforms within the `Engine`.
-* `LocalOutlet` used as a configurable portal such as a tool launcher or mobile dashboard.

-Outlets derive their data from the `Local` structure, which includes payloads both originated at the node and retrieved from elsewhere in the network.
+If an outlet is designated as a manager, it additionally gains read access to the payload's original attributes and journal; further, it may also payloads stored in `Local` to influence how other outlets perceive the payload and, optionally, those stored in `AdjOut` to influence how `AdjOutPeer` nodes perceive the payload.
+Modifications to payloads must be both written to the `attributes` property of the payload and entered into the `journal` section of the payload.

-### Operations
+## Operations

-#### AdjInTranslate
+### AdjInTranslate

-When a payload is received, the first step that must occur is translation of attributes from machine-readable attribute UUIDs to human-readable names configured by the peer.
-If there is no mapping for a machine-readable attribute UUID, it should not be affected by this process.

 While machine-readable names avoid namespace conflicts in the peer-to-peer communication layer, it is more convenient to treat attributes by their human-readable names within a node and its outlets.

+When a payload is received, the first operation that must occur is translation of `use` and `require` attributes from machine-readable attribute UUIDs to human-readable names configured by the peer.
+This translation should occur for all recognized keys of the `use` and `require` structures of the `original` property and all recognized keys of the `use` and `require` structures of all entries within the `journal`.
+A recognized key is defined as one where the `Engine` has a module that has registered the mapping.
+If there is no mapping for a machine-readable attribute UUID, the key should be ignored.

-#### AdjInSquash
+### AdjInSquash

+Payloads arriving from `AdjInPeer` queries include `identity`, `original` and (optionally) `journal` properties; however, they do not actually include an `attributes` section.

-After a payload is translated by `AdjInTranslate` but before it is filtered by `AdjInFilter`, this phase sets up the `attributes` section by copying the `original` section and then walking through the elements in the `journal` sequentially and replacing attributes specified in each record.
+After a payload is translated by `AdjInTranslate` but before it is filtered by `AdjInFilter`, this operation sets up the `attributes` section by copying the `original` section and then walking through the elements in the `journal` sequentially and replacing attributes specified in each record.

-Additional logic is allowed within this phase, such as for conflict resolution between the journal and a previously witnessed journal, so long as it produces an idempotent `attributes` section if `AdjInSquash` is applied multiple times on the same received payload without other versions of the journal being introduced as well.
+The mechanism for processing the journal may be configured by the module that recognizes the attribute or by custom rules within the engine.
+This allows for conflict resolution between the journal and a previously witnessed journal, so long as it produces an idempotent `attributes` section if `AdjInSquash` is applied multiple times on the same received payload without other versions of the journal being introduced.

-#### AdjInFilter
+### AdjInFilter

-Once a payload has been translated and squashed, this phase drops payloads with attributes that do not meet configured constraints.
-This operation should be used to drop payloads that have requisites an organization does not support, and may also be used to drop applications that lack attributes an organization requires.
+Once a payload has been translated and squashed, this operation drops payloads with `use` and `require` properties under the payload's `attributes` property that do not meet configured constraints.

+This operation must drop payloads that have `require` properties that the engine does not support, such as those that it did not recognize during `AdjInTranslate`.
+Additionally, it must drop payloads with `require` properties that fail when evaluated by the supporting module.
+Finally, this operation may also be configured to impose additional constraints.

 If a payload meets the `AdjInFilter` constraints, it shall be entered into `AdjIn`.

-#### AdjInTransform
+### AdjInTransform

 After a payload is written to `AdjIn`, it forks along a data path that takes it to `Local`.
 Before reaching `Local`, payloads must first pass through `AdjInTransform`.
+Changes made through transformation rules within `AdjInTransform` should be made directly against the `attributes` section of the payload, and additionally, they should be written to an entry in the `journal`.

 This routine allows a node to curate the way in which payloads are presented to outlets.

-#### AdjOutTransform
+### AdjOutTransform

 All payloads being delivered to `AdjOut` must first pass through `AdjOutTransform`.

 These payloads originate from one of two locations based on their origin: (1) payloads shared from `AdjInPeer` nodes travel a data path from `AdjIn` and (2) payloads originating at the node travel a data path from `Local`.
+Changes made through transformation rules within `AdjOutTransform` should be made as an entry in the `journal`.

 This routine allows a node to curate the way in which payloads are presented to `AdjOutPeer` nodes.

-#### AdjOutFilter
+### AdjOutFilter

 Payloads from `AdjOut` are dropped if they do not meet the constraints imposed by `AdjOutFilter`.